Best Indoor Plants

 Plant Care Home

-House plant questions or problems?
-I would be happy to answer any houseplant questions as I can.
-Free of charge, no sign-ups required!
+Janet Craig house plant care questions?
+I would be happy to answer any houseplant care questions as I can.
+Free of charge, no sign-ups, registration or log in required!

-You can send a house plant question but before you do, please read this information on watering your indoor plants, how to help keep your house plant's root system healthy and lighting for your house plants.
+You can send a house plant care question but before you do, please finish reading this page, further house plant care information on watering your indoor houseplants, how to help keep your house plant's root system healthy and lighting for your house plants.
 These are most important for your house plant's health and this is some of the information I will refer you to when you send an email.

 Each plant and its environment are unique.
 Remember this when caring for any of your plants.
 When watering any indoor plant you need to take into consideration the lighting and local environment in which the plant is placed.